rsbaher1/Pedestrian-Safety-Reporting/README.md

 # Licensing
 This project is licensed under the GPL-3.0 License.
 See 'LICENSE' for the complete license.
+This program includes code from the Flask_Blog, used under the following license: Copyright (c) <2018> <CoreyMSchafer>

 # Contributing
 We welcome contributions from anyone.